 Choose a Global Ready CMS

-A CMS (Content Management System) is a system that allows people without web development expertise to manage a website.
+A CMS (Content Management System) is a website builder that allows people without web development expertise to manage a website.
 It allows them to write blogs, add images, edit text, add pages, delete pages, and so on—all without knowing HTML, CSS, PHP, SQL, or any of those other acronyms.
+If web developers do know those acronyms and the systems they represent, they can do more advanced customization, but then they can usually hand it over to a business owner, who can then add content or make simple edits with the CMS without professional training.

 Your company will already have its own criteria that will determine what CMS to choose.
-If you plan to translate your website, here are a few more criteria to watch out for.
+If you plan to translate your website, make sure the CMS you choose is optimized for multilingual website development.
+Here are a few criteria to watch out for.

-First, Is it able to support different languages?
+First, is it able to support multiple languages?
 This includes both the aspect of character encoding as well as reversed language direction.

 Character encoding is the system that renders characters on your computer screen.
-If you do not have the right encoding system, the characters will look like little boxes or maybe what my grade school teacher would call, “gobbledygook.”
+If you do not have the right encoding system, the characters will look like little boxes or question marks or maybe what my grade school teacher would call, “gobbledygook.”

 A multilingual website should almost always be encoded in UTF-8 so that it will display not only in the English, but also French, Greek, Russian, Japanese, Arabic, and so on.